Medical Causes of Speech Issues in Autism

 - Article: Researchers investigate possible link between carnitine deficiency and autism

 Ubiquinol is the bioavailable form of CoQ10.
-It assists the mitochondria in energy production, and makes ATP, which is needed to carry out all of the body’s functions.
+It helps the mitochondria produce energy, and makes ATP, which your body needs to carry out all of its functions.
 In the study mentioned below, data results showed a 21% improvement in verbal communication with supplementation of ubiquinol.

 Sulforaphane is a sulfur-rich compound found in cruciferous vegetables like broccoli.
 It is an anti-inflammatory that has many health benefits.
 The study cited below showed a 42% increase in verbal communication on Sulforaphane.

 B6 (P5P) and Magnesium

-B6 is a water-soluble vitamin needed to create red blood cells and neurotransmitters (P5P is the activated form of vitamin B6).
+B6 is a water-soluble vitamin your body needs to create red blood cells and neurotransmitters (P5P is the activated form of vitamin B6).
 Magnesium is an essential mineral that every cell in your body needs in order to function.
 Both magnesium and vitamin B6 play important roles in cognition and mood regulation.

 - Study: Improvement of neurobehavioral disorders in children supplemented with magnesium-vitamin B6.
 II.
 Pervasive developmental disorder-autism

 Many children with autism have a vitamin D deficiency.
 Therefore, knowing your child’s Vitamin D level is important (doctors say it should be between 50-80).
 In the study linked below, the autism symptoms of children improved significantly following 4-month vitamin D3 supplementation.

 - Study: Randomized controlled trial of vitamin D supplementation in children with autism spectrum disorder

 The mineral iron plays an important role in cognitive and motor development.
 Iron deficiency may increase the severity of autism symptoms, including a lack of speech.
 Too much iron can be toxic, so you should NOT begin iron supplementation unless you’re under the care of a physician who is monitoring levels of both iron and ferritin (iron stores).